 There are various jobs for those who are working inside bazaars like, merchants, distributors, brokers, money exchangers, porters, etc. It will not be precise to introduce all bazaaries as one, but there are lots of characteristics in common among them.
 Many of the people still working in bazaars are not educated compared to the other guilds of Iranian society.
 They know enough to run their own business.
 Also, the quality of life among those guilds inside the bazaars who make a lot of money is usually lower than middle-class educated people outside bazaars.

 As the cities are growing on a huge scale in Iran, the distances are growing longer and longer within them.
-Therefore, it will be quite a time consuming to take a trip from a spot in a large city to the other spot where the bazaar of the city is located.
+Therefore, it will be quite time-consuming to take a trip from one spot in a large city to the other spot where the bazaar of the city is located.
 So, people prefer to go shopping in their neighborhood unless they need to buy plenty of items.
-Then, it will be worth to take such a trip and time to buy things all in a place and relatively cheaper.
+Then, it will be worth taking such a trip and time to buy things all in a place and relatively cheaper.

 Temporary Bazaars in Iran

-- “Seasonal bazaars” are the gatherings in which some of the seasons? products are temporarily put to sale.
+- “Seasonal bazaars” are the gatherings in which some of the seasons? products are temporarily put on sale.
 They still can be found in some areas of Iran.